Wolastoqiyik Sisters in Spirit 2018 Days of Awareness - October 1st - 5th, 2018

 Location: Edmundston Public Library, Edmundston, NB

-The Wolastoqiyik Sisters In Spirit 2017 Days of Awareness invites participants of all ages to to take part in a two part workshop focusing on self-defense & self-care.
+The Wolastoqiyik Sisters In Spirit and its partners invite participants of all ages to take part in an opportunity to explore self-defense techniques & yoga designed for relaxation and trauma.
 Learn how to protect yourself and take responsibility for your own safety while practising breathing techniques and yoga poses to foster relaxation and self-care.
+Classes will be held in Fredericton, Woodstock, and Edmundston.

 Location: St. Mary's First Nation Cultural Centre - 25 Dedham Street, Fredericton, NB